Discover Riverdale

 District Boundary Map

-The Riverdale School District is an independent school district serving more than 600 families living in a residential, wooded area seven miles south of downtown Portland, Oregon and adjacent to the city of Lake Oswego.
+The Riverdale School District provides K-12 education for families living in a residential, wooded area seven miles south of downtown Portland, Oregon and adjacent to the city of Lake Oswego.

 The grade school is the only public facility in the neighborhood and is a focal point for community activity.
 Lewis and Clark College is located within the District.
 The Portland metropolitan area, with a population of 1.2 million, is the cultural and economic center for Oregon.
 Residents enjoy the benefits of a major urban area, while living within a short drive of both the Cascade Mountains and the Pacific Ocean.